RanaShahim/swipe-jobs-interview/README.md

 Hey there,

-I've developed this webpage using React with typescript and tailwind css.
-I've avoided using big state management libraries as a middleware between the view and the data layer.
-That was mainly because the business logic revolving around this webpage is not that complicated.
-I am looking forward to discussing my decision making process, cheers.
+I've developed this webpage using React with TypeScript and Tailwind CSS, and I deliberately chose not to use big state management libraries like redux.
+The decision was based on the relative simplicity of the business logic, making such libraries unnecessary.
+By keeping things lightweight, I aimed for a more maintainable codebase and improved performance.
+As this application grows, I can reassess the state management approach to meet future requirements.
+Overall, it was a thoughtful development process.

 <img width="1336" alt="Screen Shot 2023-07-25 at 1 17 48 am" src="https://github.com/RanaShahim/swipe-jobs-interview/assets/66561075/2503c409-49af-496a-ba24-0c7facab065c">